Terms and Conditions of Hire for St Gluvias Community Hall

 You are prohibited from bringing any flammable materials, such as (but not limited to) those listed below, anywhere on the premises, inside or outside, including into the car parking area:

-(i) flammable liquid-based products, such as paints, varnishes, thinners and adhesives;
+(i) flammable liquid-based products, such as varnishes, thinners, adhesives and solvent-based paints;

-(ii) flammable liquids and solvents, such as alcohol (spirits), white spirit, methylated spirit, cooking oils and disposable cigarette lighters;
+(ii) flammable liquids and solvents, such as alcohol (spirits), white spirit, methylated spirit and disposable cigarette lighters;

 (iii) flammable chemicals, such as certain cleaning products and photocopier chemicals;